The Account Right Becomes the Agent Proxy

 Governance Use

 For agent governance, the delegation-rights frame asks for a different receipt than ordinary login.
-A useful receipt would record the user principal, agent provider, account domain, delegated task, granted scope, forbidden actions, duration, revocation path, rate limit, data-minimization rule, audit log location, certification status, refusal grounds, and appeal path.
+A useful delegation receipt would record the user principal, agent identity, agent provider, account domain, delegated task, permitted actions, forbidden actions, duration, revocation path, rate limit, data-minimization rule, audit-log location, certification status, platform refusal grounds, and appeal path.

-That belongs beside intent-governed tool authorization, agent legal perimeters, agentic commerce, and web-agent identification, but it is not the same question.
+That belongs beside intent-governed tool authorization, agent identity as service account, agent legal perimeters, agentic commerce, and web-agent identification, but it is not the same question.
 Tool authorization asks what the agent may call.
+Identity asks who or what is acting.
 Delegation rights ask whether the user can choose an automated representative for an entitlement the user already has.

 What This Changes